software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## Designing the REST API endpoints for the user stories

 Next, let's consider what kind of REST API endpoints we need for the last three user stories.
-In the fifth user story, "{{site.sprint_2_user_story_5}}", we need to list all the published quizzes.
-To follow the [REST API naming principles](https://restfulapi.net/resource-naming/), we can implement a GET method endpoint `/api/quizzes`.
+Plan and implement the following four endpoints by following the [REST API naming principles](https://restfulapi.net/resource-naming/):

-In the sixth user story, "{{site.sprint_2_user_story_6}}", we need to display information of a quiz with a specific id.
-For this use-case we can implement a GET method endpoint `/api/quizzes/{id}`.
-If there is no quiz with the provided id, we should return a `404 Not Found` status as a response.
-Similarly, if the quiz is not published, we should return a `403 Forbidden` status as a response.
+1. Get all published quizzes

-We also want to list the quiz-related questions.
-For this use-case we can implement a GET method endpoint `/api/quizzes/{id}/questions`.
-We should implement similar error handling for this endpoint as in the `/api/quizzes/{id}` endpoint.
+2. Get a quiz by id.
+If there is no quiz with the provided id, return a `404 Not Found` status as a response.
+If the quiz is not published, return a `403 Forbidden` status as a response.

-In the seventh user story, "{{site.sprint_2_user_story_7}}", we need save the student's answer to a quiz question.
-Before implementing the endpoint we need to consider what kind of data we need to store about the student's answer.
-We want at least to know which question the answer is related to, what's the answer text and whether the answer was correct or not.
-So, we need to implement the appropriate JPA entity class and a JPA repository class first.
+3. Get all questions of a quiz by id.
+Implement similar error handling as with the second endpoint

-Then, we can implement a POST method endpoint `/api/answers` for this use-case.
-If the user is trying to answer a quiz which is not published we should return a `403 Forbidden` status as a response.
-If the user is trying to answer a quiz which does not exist we should return a `404 Not Found` status as a response.
-If the answer is invalid (for example blank answer text), we should return a `400 Bad Request` status as a response.
+4. Create an answer for a quiz question.
+Information about the answer text, correctness status (was the answer correct or not based on the question's correct answer) and the question reference should be stored.
+If the user is trying to answer a quiz which is not published, return a `403 Forbidden` status as a response.
+If the user is trying to answer a quiz which does not exist, return a `404 Not Found` status as a response.
+If the answer is invalid (for example blank answer text), return a `400 Bad Request` status as a response

 The remaining user stories include both backend-related and frontend-related tasks.
 Before starting to implement the frontend tasks, we should test that the endpoints work as expected.
-GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
+GET method endpoints are easy to test with a web browser by just visiting the endpoint URL.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

 {: .note }